5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

     - e.g. Launching tokens, or NFTs.
   + Promotional sponsorships
   + And more
-* We would like to split all profits with ENS DAO 50/50 until we have returned $1M back to the DAO, and after that move to a 95/5 split where we retain the 95% of the profits in perpetuity.
+* We will split all profits with ENS DAO 50/50 until we have returned $1M back to the DAO, and after that move to a 95/5 split where we retain the 95% of the profits in perpetuity.
 This gives us a strong incentive to make ENS Accounts the go to solution for onboarding in the Ethereum space.
 * We will pay the DAO quarterly, alongside a transparent accounting report.

 [![ENS Forum 4 - new community members onboard](https://discuss.ens.domains/uploads/db9688/optimized/2X/3/3cf5b3de59d467c8e14db8028f319187a29be47a_2_690x392.jpeg)ENS Forum 4 - new community members onboard1900×1080 167 KB](https://discuss.ens.domains/uploads/db9688/original/2X/3/3cf5b3de59d467c8e14db8028f319187a29be47a.jpeg "ENS Forum 4 - new community members onboard")